Marco Materazzi: 2001–2004: Debut and controversies

 Materazzi was signed by Inter Milan in July 2001 for €10 million.
 He took squad number 23 and made his competitive debut for the club on 26 August in the opening championship match against Perugia.
 Materazzi's first goal for Inter came only in his second appearance, netting inside 10 minutes in a 2–2 draw at Parma.
-He also played eight time in the season's UEFA Cup, with his competition debut coming on 20 September in the 3–0 win versus Romania's Brașov.
+He also played eight times in the season's UEFA Cup, with his competition debut coming on 20 September in the 3–0 win versus Romania's Brașov.

 Materazzi played 23 matches in league, including the final decisive match versus Lazio which lost Inter the championship title; he was a protagonist in a controversial episode following the final whistle, as he was involved in a heated discussion with the opposition players which turned into a physical confrontation.
 He was caught by the cameras shouting at Lazio captain Alessandro Nesta, saying: "I won you the title", in reference to Perugia's win over Juventus in 2000 which lead Lazio to the title.

 In the following season, Materazzi made 33 appearances across all competitions, including 13 in UEFA Champions League, where he played his first match on 14 August 2002 in a goalless draw against Sporting CP.

 Materazzi's 2003–04 season was blighted by injuries, including one he suffered on 25 November during the 5–1 home loss to Arsenal in UEFA Champions League group stage which kept him out of action for two months.
 He was at the center of a controversy again at the beginning of 2004 for aggression towards Siena player Bruno Cirillo.
 This happened on 1 February in a match which was won 4–0 by Inter.
 Materazzi (who did not play in the match) confronted Cirillo in the dressing rooms and begun spewing insults towards him.
 He also punched him in the face, fracturing his lip.
 After the incident, the sports judge Maurizio Laudi suspended Materazzi until 29 March, meaning that he missed eight club matches and one international match.
 In addition to his domestic suspension, Materazzi was also suspended by UEFA for two UEFA Cup games.
 Inter was also fined with €5,000.
 Materazzi later apologized for the incident, saying that he "behaved badly" and "reacted in a bad way", also adding that he would not appeal the suspension.